asobecki/wai-pg/README.md

-# wai-pg
+# WAI-PG repository
-Wytwarzanie Aplikacji Internetowych - przykłady
+### Materials for students of course Wytwarzanie Aplikacji Internetowych in Gdansk University of Technology
+*andrzej.sobecki@pg.edu.pl*

-### Content
+#### Content of repository
+Each of directory contain project that you could open in IDEA software.
+Also in each directory you will find additional documentation created in README.md.
+Please enjoy all examples before you will start laboratories.

 - 01-axis2 - example Dockerfile with java 8 and axis2 standalone server
 - 02-servlet - simple servlet with doGet and doPost actions
 - 03-jaxws-service - web service created using jax-ws